hellenike/textbook/docs/topics/module5/interrogative-indefinite/index.md

 >
 > **What** did he do?

-We have already seen in that these English words are used as relative pronouns as well, and so the context of their use—-whether in a question or a relative clause—-indicates the type of pronoun.
+We have already seen that these English words are used as relative pronouns as well, and so the context of their use—whether in a question or a relative clause—indicates the type of pronoun.
 Ancient Greek has different pronouns for these uses.

 As we saw with the relative pronoun, the English pronoun *who* as an interrogative is also inflected: *who* is nominative, *whose* is the possessive genitive, and *whom* is the objective case, used with prepositions in English and as the object of the verb, corresponding to other uses of the genitive, and uses of the dative and the accusative.